Game Development - Doomlaser

 Archive for the ‘Game Development’ Category

-OpenAI API Generated Video Game Dialog With Real-Time Text-to-Speech
+OpenAI API Generated Video Game Dialogue With Real-Time Text-to-Speech

 Monday, February 6th, 2023

-Watching the recent progress in AI has been so fascinating that I wondered if it would be possible to use the OpenAI API to generate dialog for a video game.
+Watching the recent progress in AI has been so fascinating that I wondered if it would be possible to use the OpenAI API to generate live dialogue for a video game.

-I’ve been working on an FPS with proceduraly generated levels, so AI-generated dialog seemed like a logical fit.
+I’ve been working on an FPS with procedurally generated levels, so AI-generated dialogue seemed like a logical fit.
 After some hacking, I got it to work!

-NPC dialog lines are generated on the fly, different every time, facilitated by a custom prompt for each line in our Unity dialog editor.
+NPC dialogue lines are generated on the fly, different every time, facilitated by a custom prompt for each line in our Unity dialogue editor.

 You can additionally tweak the AI temperature variable, which controls the randomness of the generated output.